sycomix/rift/README.md

   - Both Rift Chat and Code Edit see a window around your cursor or selection in the currently active editor window.
 To tell them about other resources in your codebase, mention them with `@`.
   - Code Edit
 - You can `@`-mention files and directories to tell your agents about other parts of the codebase.
+  - `@`-mentioning files currently only works with Aider if those files are tracked by git.
 - Currently, Rift works best when the active workspace directory is the same as the root directory of the `git` project.
 - Command+Shift+P -> "Rift: Start Server" restarts the server if it has been auto-installed.